First Things First: How Much Does It Cost to Run a Home Health Care Business?

 Take Advantage of Established Elder Care Websites

-Run Google Ads & Engage in Social Media
+Run Google Ads and Engage in Social Media

-There is a number of formal policies and procedures you’ll need to have in place.
+You’ll need to have many formal policies and procedures in place.
 You can either write them yourself (make sure to consult a legal advisor) or purchase them.
-They should address important parts of your business operations like:
+They should address essential parts of your business operations like:

 New client admissions